Leoxu0033/JSproject/README.md

 - **Rich Audio** - Procedural music and sound effects using Web Audio API
 - **Visual Polish** - Particle effects, screen shake, and smooth animations

+- **Local Co-op (keyboard)** - You can add a second local player during gameplay via the OPS panel: click the "Co-op" button in the top-right `#ops` area to toggle Player 2.
+Player 2 uses WASD (and Space/W/ArrowUp to jump) and is assigned a distinct color.
+This join is only available while a level is running (not from the main menu level-select screen).

 ## 🎯 Gameplay

 ### Objective